 Next, it was time to form the group into a non-profit.
 Not being a lawyer, and with my time consumed by other projects, I opted to hire a local attorney to take care of registering us with the California Secretary of State.
 Earlier, with the assistance of Harvey Bell, we had written the Articles of Incorporation and Bylaws.
 We would be a 501©19 not-for-profit organization.
 It was for veterans only.

 After several weeks, I had heard nothing from the the Secretary of State or the attorney as to our status.
 I called the lawyer repeatedly with no response.
 It was now clear that he had absconded with our $1,800, having never done anything to register us.
 I was really “High and to the Right.”
 No one was going to scam a group of Vietnam vets.
 Now it was personal!
 I would find him, get the money back, learn how to do the incorporation myself… and I hadn’t ruled out inflicting some bodily harm on this guy.
 I contacted the San Diego County and CA State Bar Associations.
 I rolled in hot, guns on full auto.
 I learned as much as I could about the law and I went after him.
 It was time consuming and there was a minefield of hoops to jump through.
 It took a year and a half to complete the mission.
 But it was all well worth it… I got him.
 At the San Diego County Bar hearing he showed up late before the judge, and looked like he had been on an all night bender.
 He didn’t have anything to support his side of the case.
 I had kept everything, and presented lots of documentation.
-The judge found in our favor, and he wrote a check back to the organization for the full amount.
+The judge found in our favor, and the attorney wrote a check back to the organization for the full amount.
 He had really ticked me off.
 So, I went after him at the state level next.
 The result, he was disbarred from ever practicing law again in California.
 It was a confirmed kill.

 “Leaving Las Vegas" – With the ’92 Reunion plans already beginning to take shape, and the group continuing its rapid growth, it was time to start holding these musters in different parts of the country.
 So, after some “Snoop and Poop Recon" it was decided to hold the next one in Washington, D.C.
 The reunion was going to be a big one.
 I signed a contract with the Crystal City Gateway Marriott and guaranteed that 800 attendees would show.
 As it turned out, about a thousand made it.
 Fortunately, I had made enough extra copies of the first Reunion Directory to cover everyone.
 The reunions now included wives and other relatives of the members.
 It was still a three day get together at this point.
 Also, by this time, more volunteers were offering to jump in to help.
 Jim “Latts” Lattimer stepped up, as well as others such as Mike “Pogue" Leahy and Norm “Frenchy" La Fountaine.
 And I never would have been able to pull any of this off without the help from my wife and “Donut Dolly OIC," Madeline.